JorgenDIF/PP5-RestInEase-API/README.md

 I followed the walthrough from Code Institute to create the models but I customized 2 of them to suit my project.
 The models are as follows:

-- Posts : I added a field called mood to the posts model to allow users to add their mood to their posts.
+- Posts: I added a field called mood to the posts model to allow users to add their mood to their posts.
 I also added a field called category to the posts model to allow users to categorize their posts.
-Initially, I had planned to create category as a separate general model to make it more dynamic and reusable across different parts of the application.
-However, due to time constraints, I had to add it directly as a field in the posts model.
-This is something I plan to refactor in the future to implement a more scalable solution by having a dedicated model for categories.
+Initially, I had planned to create category and mood as separate general models to make it more dynamic and reusable across different parts of the application.
+However, due to time constraints, I had to add them directly as fields in the posts model.
+This is something I plan to refactor in the future to implement a more scalable solution by having dedicated models for categories and moods.
 This enhancement is included in my future features roadmap.
-- Comments : I added a field called feeling to the comments model to allow users to add their mood to their comments.
+- 	Comments: Similarly, I added a field called feeling to the comments model to allow users to express their emotions in their comments.
+Originally, I had intended to create a separate Feeling model, making the system more dynamic and reusable.
+Due to time constraints, I directly integrated the field into the comments model, but I plan to refactor this for better scalability by creating a separate model for Feeling in the future.

 ## <a id="testing">Testing</a>